xibosignage/xibo-manual/source/en/media_module_image.md

 # Image

-The Media Module allows for image uploads which can be added to layouts using the Image Widget.
+The Media Module allows for image uploads which can be added to Layouts using the Image Widget.

 {tip}
 If the Image file has already been uploaded to the Library use the [Library Search](layouts_library_search.html) tab to quickly and simply add to a Region.